 How to red team LLM Agents

-LLM agents capable of interacting with their environment and executing complex tasks using natural language interfaces.
+LLM agents are capable of interacting with their environment and executing complex tasks using natural language interfaces.
 As these agents gain access to external systems and sensitive data, security assessments are essential.

 This guide outlines strategies for red teaming LLM agents, with a focus on technical vulnerabilities and security implications.